ajrcarey/pdfium-render/README.md

 ## Version history

+* 0.7.3: corrects a bug in the implementation of `PdfPages::append()` introduced in 0.7.2.
 * 0.7.2: adds object groups for manipulating and transforming groups of page objects as if they were a single object, and the `PdfPages::watermark()` function for applying individualized watermarks to any or all pages in a document.
+Fixes a potential double-free bug in `PdfFont::drop()`.
 * 0.7.1: adds path segment creation to the `PdfPagePathObject` object, convenience functions for quickly creating rectangles, ellipses, and circles, and the `PdfPageObjects::add_path_object()` function.
 * 0.7.0: adds `PdfPermissions` collection, adds document loading and saving support, adds